junokili/tuktuktours/README.md

 During the build the postgres database was accidentally exposed when intially deployment, so the first heroku app was deleted and a new app, with a new database was created.
-Further testing of e.g checkout and basket apps would ne required before making this a vaiable e-commerce store.
+The google API key is exposed, however restrictions are set in the Google Cloud Platform Further testing of e.g checkout and basket apps would ne required before making this a vaiable e-commerce store.